Ila-bura/friends-trivia/README.md

 #### Quiz Area

-There are three options to choose from for each question.
-Once the user clicks on one of them, the code prevents them from selecting any other option and at the same time, the correct answer will be highlighted in green.
-If the user picks an incorrect answer, the corresponding button will be highlighted in red.
+For each question there are three options to choose from.
+Once the user clicks on one of them, the code prevents them from selecting any other option and at the same time, the correct answer is highlighted in green.
+If the user picks an incorrect answer, the corresponding button is highlighted in red.
+As soon as the user selects an answer, a button appears to let the user move on to the next question.
+There are ten questions in the quiz: some were sourced and adapted from two online quizzes - See [Others](#others) section for more details.
+Some other questions and answers were written from scratch by the author.

 ![Quiz area](assets/images/images-readme/quiz-area.png)

 #### Final Score Screens

-Once the user has answered the last question, the final score is displayed.
+Once the user has answered the last question and clicked the Next One button, the final score is displayed.
 The user is also presented with three different messages, depending on their final score.
 This was achieved by writing a nested if/else statement.

 ![Ten out of Ten Screen](assets/images/images-readme/max-score-screen.png)
 ![Six to Nine Screen](assets/images/images-readme/medium-score-screen.png)